-Audrey Cushing, AVP Business Operations and Quality, covers fostering successful outsourcing relationships in her white paper.
+Audrey Cushing, Chief of Staff, covers fostering successful outsourcing relationships in her white paper.
 Audrey discusses how coaching strategies such as active listening and asking powerful questions make clients feel valued and heard.

 Please click on the video to the right to learn more about the author, her motivation for writing this white paper, and the impact of positive outsourcing relationships.